frothygreen/reimagined-broccoli/README.md

 - Letters to the Editor: text file where where where can "talk to each other."
 - Rules: Markdown file where we can play with "Constraint Sets."
+- Links: Mardown file where we can add links